laSinteZ/ed25519/README.md

 - random number generator, to generate keypairs

 This repository offers at least two different C implementations for every module.
-Every implementation is tested and can be replaced with other at link-time.
+Every implementation is tested against test cases from standards (more in test sources) and can be replaced with other at link-time.
 New implementations can be added as well.

 During CMake time, users are able to choose any of these implementations using cmake definitions: